n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.helpscout.md

 # Help Scout

-The Help Scout node allows you to automate work in Help Scout, and integrate Help Scout with other applications. n8n has built-in support for a wide range of Help Scout features, including creating, updating, deleting, and getting converstations, and customers.
+The Help Scout node allows you to automate work in Help Scout, and integrate Help Scout with other applications. n8n has built-in support for a wide range of Help Scout features, including creating, updating, deleting, and getting conversations, and customers.

 On this page, you'll find a list of operations the Help Scout node supports and links to more resources.